 Practise What You Preach

-If you’re 100% dedicated to improving communication within your team and improve efficiencies, then one of the best skills is to combine it all, embody it and do it yourself as well.
+If you’re 100% dedicated to improving communication and efficiencies within your team , one of the best ways is to combine it all, embody it and do it yourself as well.
 When you practise what you preach, your team picks up on it.

 When you’re not communicating, your team won’t either.
 When your team isn’t communicating, poor performance usually follows.
 Avoid that entirely by improving your own communication skills and setting the standard for your team to follow.

 Improving team efficiencies starts with you and how much of an importance you place on effective communication.
-If you want to improve these skills or you’d like to be a more engaging public speaker, then download our helpful guide.
+If you want to improve these skills or you’d like to be a more engaging public speaker, download our free communication skills handbook.

 It’s full of tips and ideas you can use right away to improve communication in the workplace.
-Get your copy using the link below.
+Get your copy using the button below.